About Netcode for GameObjects

 - When working with consoles (such as PlayStation, Xbox, or Nintendo Switch), there may be Netcode-specific policies you should be aware of while testing and before launching your game live.
 Refer to the console's internal documentation for more information.
 This content is typically protected by NDA.

-Netcode doesn't support the WebGL platform because it doesn't allow access to IP Sockets.
+Netcode does not support the WebGL platform because it does not allow access to IP Sockets.

 There are third party transports provided by the community that may enable you to use Netcode on WebGL platforms.
 A list of these transports are found here.